BZFlag-Dev/bzflag/plugins/genocide/README.genocide.txt

   -loadplugin genocide

-To enable rogueGenocide, specify 1 or 2 as arguments, with 2 enabling the "suicide" option of rogue genocide.
+To enable rogueAsTeam or disableSuicide, specify them as arguments.

-  -loadplugin genocide,1
+  -loadplugin genocide,rogueAsTeam,disableSuicide